Skip to content

 What reduces friction

-The transition feels safer when the next job becomes concrete.
+What makes the transition feel safer when the next job becomes concrete?

 • A clear explanation of why the next job exists